Cerro Quemado Rock Climbing

 |GPS:||14.802, -91.503 Google Map · Climbing Area Map|

-One very interesting thing about this area is that the Maya and evangelicals consider the area sacred and use it as a place for worship, so you will hear gospel singing, chanting, and preaching echo off the walls as you climb.
+One very interesting thing about this area is that the Maya and evangelicals consider the area sacred and use it as a place for worship, so you'll hear gospel singing, chanting, and preaching echo off the walls as you climb.
 This is not a problem for climbers or worshipers so long as you respect presence.
-Sunday is the best day to meet local climbers.
-All are very friendly and willing to have people visit the crag.

 Cerro Quemado (whose name means Burned Peak), is an active volcano that in all likelihood will erupt again.
 It located immediately south of Guatemala's second largest city, Quezaltenango (Xela).
 About 1200 years ago, part of Cerro Quemado's dome collapsed, producing a debris avalanche and an associated lateral explosion that swept across the valley to the west as far as the flanks of Siete Orejas volcano.
 The latest eruption in 1818 produced a blocky 2.5-km-long lava flow.
 Hot springs are located on the northern and eastern flanks of Cerro Quemado, and the Zuníl geothermal field, the site of a geothermal exploration project, lies on the SE flank of Cerro Quemado.